The London Underground services up to five million passenger journeys a day, with those working in London spending over 100 hours a year on the tube.

 There is, however, the option to connect to Virgin Media’s free Tube Wi-Fi service if you’re a customer of Virgin Media Broadband, Virgin Mobile, Vodafone, EE, Three or O2.

-If you’re not a customer of any of those networks you can sign up for daily, weekly and monthly passes to access the Tube Wi-Fi network.
+If you’re not a customer of those networks you can sign up for daily, weekly and monthly passes to access the Tube Wi-Fi network.
 Once connected you will be able to access the internet at every London Underground station in Zone 1 and many other stations across the city.

 Wi-Fi speeds vary greatly across different stations, and even on different platforms, with some newer stations coming out significantly slower than others.